How to Choose the Right Forklift

 Step 1: Know Your Load

 The forklift's rated capacity must exceed your heaviest load — including the pallet.
-Never buy to the exact limit; leave 20% headroom for safety and longevity.
-Most warehouses fall into the 3,000–5,000 lb range.
-Manufacturing and construction often need 8,000–15,000 lb.
+Most pallets weigh 40–50 lbs empty; the total is your product weight plus that.
+Never spec to the exact limit: leave 20% headroom as a rule.

 Step 2: Indoor, Outdoor, or Both?

 Indoor on smooth concrete: Electric counterbalance or reach truck with cushion tires.
 No emissions, quiet, lower running cost.
+This is Class I for standard aisles, Class II for narrow aisles.

 Step 3: Aisle Width